BaniMoshe/contratar-un-plan/README.md

-# contratar-un-plan
+# CWT-Bootstrap5
 This is the first WordPress theme I create from scratch.
+It will be used on a site where I collect leads from Facebook Ads.

+The site is Contratarunplan.com
+But don't break it.

 I started with basic files, will make commits every now and then, this will be shared once's ready to be tested.